FryingDutch/DoubleDutch/README.md

 ```

 ## Installation and set-up
-LockManager runs inside a Docker container.
+DoubleDutch runs inside a Docker container.
 To build using the provided _.Dockerfile_:
 ```bash
 docker build . -t server .
 ```